Furious at federation, Russian star braces for prospect of second missed Olympics

 Sidelined from the 2016 Rio Olympics because of the federation’s suspension, Lasitskene says her chances of competing at this year’s Tokyo Games are slim after a fresh scandal emerged last year at the beleaguered body.

-“There is absolutely no certainty, there is no understanding of what to expect,” the 27-year-old told Reuters at a Moscow stadium on Wednesday.
+“There is absolutely no certainty, there is no understanding of what to expect,” the 27-year-old told Reuters at the Salyut Geraklion stadium in northwestern Moscow on Wednesday.
 “The same thing could happen again.”

 Russia’s athletics federation was suspended in 2015 after a report commissioned by the World Anti-Doping Agency (WADA) found evidence of mass doping in the sport and had since been trudging toward reinstatement.